rhodyprog4ds/BrownFall20/assignments/02-python-access.md

 For any dataset:
 - try reading it in with the wrong `read_` function.
 If you had done this by accident, how could you tell?

+## Data Science Process
+(for the `process` skill)

+Make a list of a data science pipeline and denote which types of programming stuctures might be helpful at each staged.
+Include this in a markdown cell in the same notebook with your analysis